-The origins of the town stretch back to the Celts and the Romans, who built a fort here to secure the Limes (a border between Roman territory and the German tribes).
+The origins of the town stretch back to the Celts and the Romans, who built a fort here to secure the Limes.
 The Franks brought Christianity with them.
 At this time Wimpfen was a Frankish royal estate and the Merovingians probably built a fort to secure this important Neckar crossing.
 At the turn of the first millennium the Hungarians invaded the area and caused a lot of destruction in Wimpfen.
-The ruined first church from the time of the Franks....
+The ruined first church from the time of the Franks was extensively rebuilt and became part of an influential....
 [More about Bad Wimpfen]

 Wimpfen Imperial Palace

 Even from afar Bad Wimpfen amazes with its striking silhouette of the once biggest Imperial Palace north of the Alps.
-Up until now the keeps "Blue and Red Tower" (Museum of Staufian fortified tower), the Palatinate chapel (churchhistorical museum), the arcades of the Staufian great hall and the stone house (Historical Museum) are preserved.
+Up until now the keeps "Blue and Red Tower" (Museum of Staufian fortified tower), the Palatinate chapel (Museum of Church History), the arcades of the Staufian great hall and the stone house (Historical Museum) are preserved.
+At the moment the Blue Tower is closed due to restoration.
+The Red Tower is open to the public on weekends and bank holidays.

 The Blue Tower, built around 1200, is the city landmark.
 The tower watchman traditon, probably the oldest in Germany, has continued for centuries up until today.